 “We’re getting every opponent’s best shot,” Kaneland coach Ernie Colombe said.
 “Ottawa is a very good team, and Mark Cooper is a fantastic coach.
 Regardless of any situation, you’d better be ready to go when you play Ottawa, especially in this gym.

 “I felt like we played a very solid overall game.
-Early on we had to make some adjustments, and those seemed to help get us going.
+Early on, we had to make some adjustments, and those seemed to help get us going.
 Ottawa was matching us shot-for-shot, but then we were able to put a nice run together going into halftime.
 We were able to get to the basket a lot tonight, and you hope when you do that you shoot a high percentage like we did tonight.”

 :quality(70)/cloudfront-us-east-1.images.arcpublishing.com/shawmedia/MS2JELE3DZA4LFYXMDCYNH7VPI.jpg)

 “We saw that [Ottawa] had played Sycamore really tough last week and had won last Friday night, so we knew they were playing well,” Cocroft said.
-“We knew we had to come out strong, and we did, but so did they.”
+“We knew we had to come out strong and we did, but so did they.”

 “Getting to the basket, that’s our thing,” Cocroft said.
-“We always want to be attacking the rim and not settling for outside shoots.
+“We always want to be attacking the rim and not settling for outside shots.
 I felt like we did that well tonight, and then finally our defense picked up and we were able to convert in transition.”

 :quality(70)/cloudfront-us-east-1.images.arcpublishing.com/shawmedia/K3GMOTZBQVEWPIISXEPQJJJ4XY.jpg)